linkml/linkml-tutorial/src/docs/about.md

 # linkml-tutorial

-A repostitory that walks through schema generation.
+A repository that walks through schema generation.